mendix/docs/content/partners/sap/use-sap-odata-model-creator.md

 ## 3 Generating a Data Model

 The OData Model Creator for SAP solutions is an app in the App Store.
-Search for it in the Mendix App Store, or find it here: [OData Model Creator for SAP solutions](https://sapodatamodelcreator.mendixcloud.com/).
+Search for it in the Mendix Marketplace, or find it here: [OData Model Creator for SAP solutions](https://sapodatamodelcreator.mendixcloud.com/).

 {{% alert type="info" %}}
 The OData Model Creator for SAP solutions is not currently available in the App Store within Studio Pro.
 It can only be run in a browser.